Can You Get an LLC for Free? The Truth About Costs and Fees

 6. Publish a Notice of Formation

-Some states require for you to publish a notice in your local newspaper about forming an LLC.
+Some states require LLCs to publish a notice of formation in a local newspaper.
 After that, you receive an affidavit confirming that your notice is compliant with the state requirements.

 Completion of these steps establishes your business.